 Claim construction is a process characterized by flexibility.
 True, a number of principles exist, culled from Supreme Court, Federal Circuit, and C.C.P.A. opinions, primarily.
 For every adage pointing one way, however (“claims are the measure of the invention”) another, equally authoritative, points in the opposite direction (“claim are read in light of the specification”).
 What determines which of the pair governs?
 Judgment, of course.

 “Flexible” claim construction can be seen in a 2009 opinion, Abbott Labs. v.
 Sandoz, Inc.1 The opinion started from the principle that claims define the ------------------------------------------------------------------------------------------------------------- Page 13 (Rel.
 C2013) patent right, and it proceeded to address the relationship between claims and specification, moving one step at a time, until it finally arrived at the observation that “sometimes the specification offers practically incontrovertible directions about claim meaning.”
-Speaking of consulting the specification to “clarify” claim terms, Judge Rader took pains to reassure drafters, saying “this court will not limit broader claim language to that single application ‘unless the patentee has demonstrated a clear intention to limit the claim scope using words or expressions of manifest exclusion or restriction.’”
+Purporting only to consult the specification to “clarify” claim terms, Judge Rader took pains to reassure drafters, saying “this court will not limit broader claim language to that single application ‘unless the patentee has demonstrated a clear intention to limit the claim scope using words or expressions of manifest exclusion or restriction.’”
 The judge’s final point revealed the true thrust, however:

 [T]his court may reach a narrower construction, limited to the embodiment(s) disclosed in the specification, when the claims themselves, the specification, or the prosecution history clearly indicate that the invention encompasses no more than that confined structure or method.2